course-files/ServingMLModels/publicly_serving_the_model_for_validation_by_domain_experts.md

 There are several free or freemium platforms and techniques that developers can use to demo models (e.g., models saved as .pkl files).

-Domain experts can then use these platforms to validate the model and provide the developer with feedback before deploying the model in a production environment.
+Domain experts can then use these platforms to validate the model and provide the developer with feedback before the model is deployed in a production environment.

 Examples:
 1. **Hugging Face Spaces – https://huggingface.co/spaces**